scrollmapper/bible_databases_deuterocanonical/sources/en/apocalypse-of-abraham/apocalypse-of-abraham.md

 **[1:4]** And it came to pass, when I saw it, my heart was perplexed, and I considered in my mind that I should not be able to bring him back to his place, I, Abraham, alone, because he was heavy, being of a large stone,

-**[1:5]** And I went forth and made it known to my father, and he entered with me,
+**[1:5]** And I went forth and made it known to my father.
+And he entered with me,

-**[1:6]** And when both of us moved him (the god) forward, so that we might bring him back to his place, his head fell from him while I was still holding him by the head.
+**[1:6]** and when both of us moved him (the god) forward, so that we might bring him back to his place, his head fell from him while I was still holding him by the head.

 **[1:7]** And it came to pass, when my father saw that the head of Merumath had fallen from him, he said to me: “Abraham!”

 **[1:8]** And I said: “Here am I.” And he said to me: “Bring me an axe, of the small ones, from the house.”
 And I brought it to him.

 **[1:9]** And he hewed aright another Merumath out of another stone, without head, and the head which had been thrown down from Merumath he placed upon it, and the rest of Merumath he shattered.

 **[2:1]** And he made five other gods, and gave them to me [and] commanded me to sell them outside in the street of the town.